 We only have one chance to make a good first impression and in terms of real estate, curb appeal is king.
 A beautifully renovated interior cannot wow buyers if they don’t even want to pull into the driveway.

 If your listing isn’t gaining much traction, then perhaps the curb appeal is lacking.
 It’s unfortunate, but you can’t begrudge people for not wanting to see properties where the grass is three inches high, the paint is chipping off the siding, and the flower bed has more weeds than flowers.

 Your client can improve their property’s curb appeal by doing regular yard maintenance — cutting the grass, power washing the siding, and planting flowers.
-They can also paint the front door a new color (black, royal blue, and green are popular in 2022), hang new light fixtures, and update the house numbers.
+They can also paint the front door a new color, hang new light fixtures, and update the house numbers.

 What happens if the property has nice curb appeal, it’s been professionally staged, and the house is in good condition but it still isn’t selling?
 What else could be the reason the listing isn’t getting the kind of attention it should?